betsybersson/betsybersson.github.io/_posts/2023-09-13-editing-al-folio.md

 I recently had to re-create my website, and it was difficult enough to remember how I customized it that I thought it would be useful to write down the steps I took.

-1. Follow the [README instructions](https://github.com/alshedivat/al-folio) to get set-up. @alshediva keeps it pretty up to date.
-I found it complicated the process to try to take advantage of outside how-to sources.
+1. Follow the [al-folio README instructions](https://github.com/alshedivat/al-folio) to get set-up. @alshediva keeps it pretty up to date.
+I found it complicated the process to try to take advantage of outside how-to sources for the initial set-up.

 2. Go through the `_config.yml` file and make what should be obvious personlization edits.